mbozelka/compressy/README.md

 # compressy
-A GUI Application for compressing images by percent or by kb (under construction)
+A GUI Application for compressing images by percent or by kb

+NOTE: This was moved into Compressy2 with wxPython instead of Kivy.
+At the time building the OSX built tool support was broken and not being worked on.